 |Riskware||A program that may introduce a security risk if it is used inappropriately|

-- The action was taken by the Endpoint Protection with EDR powered by WithSecure product.
-Possible actions include:
+This section outlines the actions executed by the Endpoint Protection with EDR powered by WithSecure product.
+These actions encompass:

 |Blocked||The infected object has been blocked from performing any further actions.
 Other files are not permitted to access a blocked object.|

 |Renamed||The infected object has been renamed.|

 |Stopped||Any current action being performed by the infected object has been halted.|